LOSC: LiDAR Open-voc Segmentation Consolidator: Experiments

-In \cref{table:sota_semantic_new}, we compare \ours against SOTA annotation-free methods.
+In Table~\ref{table:sota_semantic_new}, we compare \ours against SOTA annotation-free methods.
 For SAL \cite{sal}, no code is available and the only reported metric is the mIoU on the panoptic segmentation benchmarks, which happens to slightly differ from the mIoU on the semantic segmentation benchmark in the case of \ns (because of slightly different ground truths).
 We thus report both mIoU\sem\ and mIoU\pan, for the nuScenes semantic and panoptic benchmarks, respectively.

 \ours outperforms the SOTA by +3.2 mIoU pts on \ns.
 It even outperforms methods that additionally use images at inference time by +1.4 mIoU point.
 The gain over the SOTA on \sk is +6.5 mIoU points (but only a couple of other methods evaluate on this dataset).

-Note that we could not compare against LeAP \cite{leap}, which evaluates with a specific protocol that is not fully specified.
-More specifically, the class mapping from the original and classical 19 classes of SemanticKITTI to their 11 classes is not provided, and the code is not publicly available.
+Note that we could not compare to LeAP \cite{leap}, that evaluates with a specific protocol that is not fully described.
+In particular, the class mapping from the original and classical 19 classes of SemanticKITTI to their 11 classes is ambiguous and not provided in \cite{leap}, while the code is not available.

-Compared to some other approaches, we obtain those SOTA results without resorting to any prompt engineering, VLM tweaking, intricate architecture, complex training, or the use of images for inference.
+Compared to some other approaches, we obtain those SOTA results without resorting to any prompt engineering, VLM tweaking, intricate architecture, complex training, or use of images for inference.
 Besides, we only have very few and robust parameters, which are the same for all datasets.
 For instance, we set $\tau$ to 1/3 but any value between 1/4 and 1/2 would have given equal or similar results for both nuScenes and SemanticKITTI.
 Beyond these bounds, performance would start dropping a~bit.